RhymeForge ยท Word page

 Why handbook rhymes the way it does

 To understand why handbook rhymes the way it does, start with the vowel โ€” the rounded /uห/, written /uห/ โ€” and the ending, which lands on a closed syllable.
-In our 54,000-word dictionary the perfect-rhyme pool returns 0 matches, family rhymes 0, additive and subtractive together 48, assonance 6,682, and consonance 0.
-That's a narrow strict column with a very deep slant well beneath it.
-Modern songwriting reads those slants as rhymes; the ear has been trained on them for a century.
+In our 54,000-word dictionary the perfect-rhyme pool returns 53 matches, family rhymes 0, additive and subtractive together 42, assonance 1,404, and consonance 875.
+That's a deep perfect column.
+The song can ride strict rhymes from end to end, only sliding into assonance when the line needs to surprise.
 How to use it: hold the strict matches for the moments the listener expects, and use the slants to surprise where they don't.
 Handbook pairs especially well with assonance because the vowel column is deeper than the consonant column.

 More songwriting tools